MarcoMuellner/PyDIAMONDS-Background/docs/intro.rst

 .. code-block:: python

-    from background import Background
+    from pyDiamondsBackground import Background
-    from background.models import WhiteNoiseOnlyModel
+    from pyDiamondsBackground.models import WhiteNoiseOnlyModel

 Next you need to setup the nested sampler: